 In temperate climate regions of the Northern and Southern Hemispheres, influenza activity is seasonal, occurring during approximately October-May in the Northern Hemisphere and April-September in the Southern Hemisphere.
-In the tropics, influenza might occur throughout the year.
-Travelers can be exposed to influenza when traveling to an area where influenza is circulating or when traveling as part of large tourist groups (e.g., on cruise ships) that include persons from areas of the world where influenza viruses are circulating (95-98).
+In the tropics, influenza might occur throughout the year (137).
+The timing of influenza activity and predominant types and subtypes of influenza viruses in circulation vary by geographic region (138).
+Travelers can be exposed to influenza when traveling to an area where influenza is circulating or when traveling as part of large tourist groups (e.g., on cruise ships) that include persons from areas of the world where influenza viruses are circulating (139-142).

 Travelers who want to reduce their risk for influenza should consider influenza vaccination, preferably at least 2 weeks before departure.
 In particular, persons who live in the United States and are at higher risk for influenza complications and who were not vaccinated with influenza vaccine during the previous Northern Hemisphere fall or winter should consider receiving influenza vaccination before departure if they plan to travel to the tropics, to the Southern Hemisphere during the Southern Hemisphere influenza season (April-September), or with organized tourist groups or on cruise ships to any location.
 Persons at higher risk who received the previous season's influenza vaccine before travel should consult with their health care provider to discuss the risk for influenza and other travel-related diseases before embarking on travel during the summer.
-All persons (regardless of risk status) who are vaccinated in preparation for travel before the upcoming influenza season's vaccine is available should receive the current vaccine the following fall or winter.
+All persons (regardless of risk status) who are vaccinated in preparation for travel before the upcoming influenza season's vaccine is available, or who received the immediately preceding Southern Hemisphere influenza vaccine, should receive the current U.S. seasonal influenza vaccine the following fall or winter.

 Influenza vaccine formulated for the Southern Hemisphere might differ in viral composition from the Northern Hemisphere vaccine.
 For persons traveling to the Southern Hemisphere during the Southern Hemisphere influenza season, receipt of a current U.S.-licensed Southern Hemisphere influenza vaccine formulation before departure might be reasonable but might not be feasible because of limited access to or unavailability of Southern Hemisphere formulations in the United States.
 Most Southern Hemisphere influenza vaccine formulations are not licensed in the United States, and they are typically not commercially available.
-More information on influenza vaccines and travel is available at https://wwwnc.cdc. gov/travel/diseases/influenza-seasonal-zoonotic-and-pandemic.
+More information on influenza vaccines and travel is available at https://wwwnc.cdc.gov/travel/diseases/influenza-seasonal-zoonotic-and-pandemic.